martinsgmx/minimal-mistakes/_posts/2017-12-22-flashing-opentx-to-flysky-th9x-with-avrdude.md

 Now your FlySky TH9x have OpenTX 2.2!

-Now disconnect USBasp.
+Now disconnect your USBasp.
 Connect the battery to your radio and power on.
 Consider have a good battery level (OpenTX need some little to flash the eeprom).

 First power on!
 ------